Car Insurance for International Travel: What's Covered When You Cross Borders

 Step 2 — Purchase destination-specific coverage if needed.

-• For Mexico: Buy from Sanborn's, Baja Bound, AAA, or Progressive's Mexico partner (MexPro).
+• For Mexico: Buy from Sanborn's, Baja Bound, AAA, or MexPro.
+Aim for $300,000–$500,000 USD in liability.
 Coverage can be purchased for a single day.
+See our full guide on Mexican auto insurance for US drivers.

 • For extended stays: Contact a specialist like Clements Worldwide or Gallagher for a country-specific temporary policy.

 Step 3 — Get your International Driving Permit.
-If visiting any country that requires or recommends one, get your IDP from AAA before departure.
-It takes minutes and costs just $20.
+If visiting any country that requires or recommends one, get your IDP from AAA or AATA before departure.
+It costs just $20 and can be issued same-day at any AAA branch.
+Do not purchase from any unofficial website.

 Step 4 — Check your travel insurance.
-Some comprehensive travel insurance policies include rental car collision coverage.
+Some comprehensive travel insurance policies include rental car collision coverage, such as Travel Guard's plans that offer up to $35,000–$50,000 in primary rental vehicle damage coverage.
 This can serve as a standalone option in many countries and may be more cost-effective than the rental company's daily rate.

 Pincher's Pro Tip